melanierawluk/mindful-meds-capstone/README.md

 ```

 ### GET /user/:id/meds/inactive
-- List of all past meds for user (active:false)
+- Endpoint to retrieve a list of all past meds for specified user

 Parameters:
 - id: The ID of the user that we want retrieved